Meet the HeartVets Team

 Fiona’s research interests are influenced by her background in first opinion practice, particularly the role of cardiac disease in geriatric feline patients.
 Her original research abstract ‘Clinical Use of a Patient-Side Feline NT-ProBNP ELISA Test in 279 Cats in General Practice’ was presented at ECVIM Congress and is currently being prepared for publication.
 Education and effective communication are two of Fiona’s passions, and she hopes to pursue use of social media as a tool for educating veterinary staff, students and owners as part of the HeartVets team.
 Outside of work Fiona enjoys cycling, yoga, sewing and running around after her young son!

 Fiona Tomczynska graduated from the University of Nottingham in 2016 and spent two years working at a busy small animal hospital in Cornwall.
-She then worked as a locum general practitioner for 2 years covering practices in Lancashire, Essex and the South West.
+She then worked as a locum general practitioner for two years covering practices in Lancashire, Essex and the South West.
 She developed a keen interest in Cardiology whilst working at a busy hospital as an Emergency vet.
-Fiona joined HeartVets in January 2020 and is currently working towards her certificate in Advanced Veterinary Practice (Veterinary Cardiology).
-She assists at clinics with the South West team and has a key role in running our Diagnostics and Holter monitoring service.
+Fiona joined HeartVets in January 2020 and completed the RCVS Certificate in Advanced Veterinary Practice (Veterinary Cardiology) in 2022.
+Fiona enjoys all aspects of cardiology, and has a particular interest in interventional surgery, echocardiography and arrhythmias.
+Fiona recently volunteered for the Worldwide Veterinary Service as a cardiology lecturer in Thailand.
 Outside of work Fiona enjoys running, surfing and spending time with her Cocker Spaniel Bodhi.

 Tiago Bispo graduated from the University of Lisbon in 2007 and worked in several small animal hospitals both in Portugal and in the UK, including Davies Veterinary Specialists, where he completed a rotating internship followed by a few months with the cardiology team.
 Tiago has completed his Certificate in Advanced Veterinary Practice (Veterinary Cardiology) in 2019 and is currently undertaking a European Masters in Small Animal Veterinary Medicine (Cardiology), through the European School for Advanced Veterinary Studies, focusing his research in electrocardiography.

 His favourite activities outside work include playing with his young son, mountaineering, rock climbing and playing tennis.